Sunday, June 18, 2017

 thank you for teaching me about trauma and trusting me with your own.

-thank you for your graciousness when we cobbled together meals from a $1 package of tortillas, government cheese, and tomatoes gifted from the neighbor's garden; when entertaining you was day-upon-day of nature walks and reading aloud from the stack of overdue library books as the evening sun streamed through the kitchen window in the little house on kenny street.
+thank you for your graciousness when we cobbled together meals from a $1 package of tortillas, government cheese, zucchini and tomatoes gifted from candy's garden next door; when entertainment was day-upon-day of nature walks and sidewalk scavenger hunts and reading aloud from the stack of overdue library books as the evening sun streamed through the kitchen window at the little yellow house on kenny street.

 thank you for your patience and for letting me grow up with you.